 Can Gabapentin Cause Involuntary Movements?

-Gabapentin is a medication widely used to treat conditions such as nerve pain, epilepsy, and sometimes anxiety.
-It works by affecting the way nerves send signals in the brain and spinal cord.
-This helps reduce seizures and relieve nerve-related pain.
+Yes, gabapentin can cause tremors and other involuntary movements, though these side effects are uncommon.
+Gabapentin is widely prescribed for nerve pain, epilepsy, and anxiety.
+It works by altering how nerves send signals in the brain and spinal cord, which reduces seizures and relieves nerve-related pain.
 Doctors often prescribe gabapentin because it is generally well-tolerated and effective for many patients.
 In addition to its primary uses, gabapentin has also been explored for off-label applications, including the management of restless leg syndrome and certain types of chronic pain, such as fibromyalgia.
 This versatility makes it a valuable tool in the arsenal of pain management and neurological treatment.

 Involuntary movements are motions that occur without conscious control.
 They can vary in type and severity, and may include: